ibm-cloud-docs/vpc/par-binding.md

 You don't need to unbind the address range from its original target first.
 {: tip}

-To move a public address range in the UI, follow these steps:
+To move a public address range in the console, follow these steps:

 1. From the [{{site.data.keyword.cloud_notm}} console](/login){: external}, select the **Navigation Menu** ![menu icon](images/menu_icon.png), then click **Infrastructure > Network > Public address ranges**.
 The Public Address Ranges for VPC page appears.
 1. Highlight the row of the address range in the table, then click **Edit** from the **Actions** menu ![Actions icon](../icons/action-menu-icon.svg "Actions").